 |Ineligible||Most often, this icon shows next to a video when there’s a copyright claim on the video.||The video can’t be monetized.||If the status description says “Copyright”: This description means that a rightsholder has either claimed your video using Content ID or has submitted a complete and valid copyright removal request.
 This situation happens when your video uses copyright-protected work without authorization.
 As a result, you're no longer monetizing the video.|

 |Off||For Watch Page ads, this icon means you chose not to turn on monetization for the video.
 If you get this icon on your Shorts, it means that you haven't accepted the Shorts Monetization Module in YouTube Studio.||The video isn’t monetized.||If the status description says “Copyright”: That means someone else owns the copyright on content in your video.
 Ads are running and revenue is going to the copyright owner.
 The good news for you is that the copyright owner is open to sharing revenue with you.
 If you change the monetization status to “on,” you get partial revenue for this video.|

 Sometimes a video's monetization icon changes from green to yellow .
 This change in monetization status happens because our systems continue to scan your video to find whether the video meets our advertiser-friendly content guidelines.
 We continuously work to make this process faster and more stable.

 What you can do about icon changes

-Before you push your video live
+Before you set your video live

-After your video has gone live
+After your video is live